Des-cloud/summer23-homework/homework/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 ```
 Π : (A : Type) → (B : A → Type) → Type
 Π A B = (x : A) → B x

+-- def dependent_function(A, B):
+--     # Here, A represents a type and B represents a type family
+--     # where B is a function that maps elements of A to types.

+--     def f(a):
+--         # This is the dependent function that takes an element `a` of type `A`
+--         # and returns an element of type `B a`, which depends on the specific `a`.
+--         # You can customize the implementation based on your specific use case.
+--         # For simplicity, let's assume B is a dictionary that maps elements of A to values.
+--         return B[a]

+--     return f

 ```

 Note that most of the functions in this file have already been